calebphillips/george-macdonald-quotes/topics/instruction.md

   think how much worse a thing it is not to heed Him.
 If God be not worth minding, what great ruin can it be to imagine His non-existence?
-* The confession of not being, is the sole foundation for becoming
+* The confessionL of not being, is the sole foundation for becoming
 * Everything, the commonest, well done, is something for the progress of the world; that is, lessens, if by the smallest hair's-breadth, the distance between it and God.